-British Triathlon permitted over 1165 events in 2017.
+British Triathlon issues permits to thousands of events each year.
 By taking part in a permitted event, you can be sure of a safe, fair and most importantly enjoyable race experience.

 British Triathlon provides sanctioning services to triathlon, duathlon & aquathlon events across England & Wales with the objective of ensuring that the events around the country are safe and fair.

 The primary purpose of a permit is to: